hoppjs/docs/contents/overview/specials.md

   file (use it properly, it will slow down smaller builds, it's made for larger builds).

-To define a parallel task, use the `hopp.parallel` method in your build file and pass an array of task names that must be run in parallel.
+To define a parallel task, use the `hopp.all` method in your build file and pass an array of task names that must be run in parallel.